 Soil at the WCP site is contaminated with PAHs such as coal tar and creosote and with arsenic.
 Groundwater is contaminated with ammonia, arsenic, phenol, and benzene.
 Certain PAHs are carcinogens and others are not, yet they can cause non-carcinogenic health effects.
 Arsenic is a poison in high doses and a potential human carcinogen through prolonged exposure to much lower amounts (although it may also be an essential micro-nutrient).
 Humans could be exposed to the soil contaminants by accidental contact or ingestion and to the groundwater contaminants by ingestion.
 However, the WCP site is fenced to prevent casual contact with soil contaminants and the city will not allow anyone to legally use the groundwater as a source of potable water.

 OMC Plant 2 was legally abandoned by the OMC bankruptcy trustee in December 2002.
 Site soil is contaminated with PCBs above 1 ppm.
-Groundwater and soil beneath the plant building is contaminated with various chlorinated volatile organic compounds (VOCs), including trichloroethene (TCE) and vinyl chloride, both of which are carcinogens.
+Groundwater and soil beneath the plant building is contaminated with various chlorinated volatile organic compounds (VOCs), including TCE and vinyl chloride, both of which are carcinogens.
 Humans could be exposed to the soil contaminants by accidental contact or ingestion and to the groundwater contaminants by ingestion.
 The OMC Plant 2 site is fenced to prevent casual contact with soil contaminants, and the city will not allow anyone to legally use the groundwater as a source of potable water.

 The PCB containment cells were constructed by OMC in 1990-1993 to hold the contaminated sediment that OMC had dredged from the northern Waukegan Harbor area.
 The cells contain PCBs at levels above 50 ppm to as high as 5000 ppm.
 They are covered with a low permeability soil layer and are inspected and maintained by the city of Waukegan.
 If the covers were to fail, humans could be exposed to PCBs in the stored soil by direct contact or ingestion.

 Waukegan Harbor (OU #1): EPA and OMC entered into a consent decree in 1989 requiring OMC to clean up PCB-contaminated sediment in Waukegan Harbor and portions of its OMC Plant 2 property that had PCB-contaminated soil.
-OMC began work in 1990, dredging contaminated sediment from the northern harbor area and excavating the OMC Plant 2 area soils to achieve a PCB cleanup level of 50 ppm.
+OMC began work in 1990, dredging contaminated sediment from the northern harbor area and excavating some OMC Plant 2 area soils to achieve a PCB cleanup level of 50 ppm.
 Some of the sediment was thermally treated on site to distill off the PCB oils so that the oil could be sent off site for destruction.
 The rest of the sediment and excavated soils were placed into three containment cells - one was constructed in former harbor Boat Slip #3 and two were placed on the north side of the Plant 2 property.
 OMC installed groundwater extraction wells within the PCB containment cells so that an inward groundwater gradient would be established in case of cell wall failure.
 All construction was completed by 1994 at an estimated cost to OMC of $21 million.
 OMC operated and maintained the PCB containment cells until shortly after it declared bankruptcy in 2000.
 EPA, and then Illinois EPA, took over the maintenance work on the PCB containment cells after OMC ceased performing this work.
 The city of Waukegan is now performing the cell maintenance work in accordance with an agreement with EPA and Illinois EPA.

 EPA, Illinois EPA, and area stakeholders evaluated a second cleanup action for Waukegan Harbor because PCB levels in harbor-caught fish still are too high to be protective of human health.
 EPA released a proposed cleanup plan on November 3, 2008 for public comment.
 EPA also held a public meeting in November to present the plan and take public comments on the proposal.
-The proposal was to again dredge the harbor sediment, but this time the target cleanup level would be 1 ppm.
-The sediment was to be placed in an on-site consolidation facility (CF) constructed for this purpose on the former Plant 2 site of the OMC Site.
+The proposal was to again dredge the harbor sediment, but this time the target PCB cleanup level would be 1 ppm.
+The sediment was to be placed in an on-site consolidation facility (CF) constructed for this purpose on the OMC Plant 2 site.
 A thin residual mixing layer of clean sand would be placed in the harbor once dredging was completed to achieve a surface-weighted average concentration of 0.20-0.25 ppm PCBs in the sediment.
 EPA issued a cleanup decision (Record of Decision (ROD) Amendment) on October 30, 2009.
 The cost to clean up the harbor the second time is estimated at about $48 million.